 Another aspect of the Tongan culture to experience in Tonga is a lakalaka performance.
 Traditionally, these performances of cultural singing and dancing were only reserved for special occasions, but today, a few of the resorts on the islands offer special cultural shows where you watch such performances where women perform graceful tau’olunga with their hands, while the men captivate with epic fire dancing.
 Check out some of the shows to experience in the 10 Best Cultural Shows in Tonga.

 4. See the South Pacific’s Only Megalithic Trilithon

 Dubbed “The Stonehenge of the South Pacific”, the Ha’amonga ‘a Maui is an interesting megalithic structure and the only trilithon found in the South Pacific.
 It is thought to have been constructed in the 13th Century under the rule of one of Tonga’s early kings.
-However the 30-40 ton blocks were constructed, it sure makes for a unique sight to see in the islands of Tonga.
+However the 30-40 ton blocks were constructed, they sure make for a unique sight to see in the islands of Tonga.
 Check out more interesting sights in the 10 Fascinating Historical Sites in Tonga.

-5. Look out for the Tongan Whistler
+5. Look Out for the Tongan Whistler

 6. See the Palace of the Pacific’s Only Monarchy